You're a creative, driven, and unconventional business owner...

 In the midst of this discovery, I also found myself drawn to people who did things "differently" in life.

 They lived adventurous, unconventional lives, carved their own paths, and refused to accept the status quo.
 They started businesses, dreamed big, and relied on their own resourcefulness to create a life on their own terms.
 They created their own freedom.
+They wrote their own stories.

 The pieces of the puzzle began to come together.
 It was time for re-invention.